 The basic ingredients of a French 75 are champagne, gin, lemon juice and sugar syrup.
 To make my low carb version I swapped the sugar syrup for liquid stevia, and went easy on the lemon juice.
 Gin doesn’t contain any carbohydrates so that just leaves the champagne (or Prosecco, in my case).

 Before I got mixing I spared a thought to presentation, and decided to make a lemon twist before juicing the lemon.
-I am sure that there are clever tools to do this easily, but I just cut a ring around the lemon with a knife, neatened it up into one long strip then curled it up.
+I am sure that there are clever tools to do this easily (here’s one!), but I just cut a ring around the lemon with a knife, neatened it up into one long strip then curled it up.
 It wasn’t particularly curly, but it was close!

 So on to the actual cocktail.
 To a shaker I added 1 shot gin, 1 teaspoon of the juice from the fresh lemon, a quick squirt of liquid stevia and a few ice cubes.
 I shook it all up and poured it into a champagne flute.
 Then I topped it up with Prosecco and added my splendid garnish.